-Add new backup target on RHOSO18.0
+Add a new dynamic backup target on RHOSO

 Please follow the below steps to add new backup target on RHOSO18.